Cresemba (Isavuconazole)

 Storage

-Store Cresemba capsules in their original pack until use.
-Keep in a cool, dry place below 25°C, away from moisture, heat, and sunlight.
-Do not store in bathrooms, near sinks, or in cars.
-Keep away from children.
-The injection form will be stored properly in the pharmacy or hospital.
-Do not puncture or swallow the desiccant packets in the blister packs.
+Store capsules in original packaging in a cool, dry place below 25°C. Keep away from moisture, heat, and sunlight.
+Do not store in bathrooms, cars, or on windowsills.
+Keep out of reach of children.
+Do not use after expiry date.
+Injection form will be stored properly in pharmacy or hospital.
+Take unused medicine to any pharmacy for safe disposal.

 Overdose Information

-If you suspect an overdose, seek immediate medical attention by calling the Poisons Information Centre (13 11 26), contacting your doctor, or going to the nearest emergency department.
-Overdose symptoms may include headache, dizziness, restlessness, sleepiness, tingling, reduced sensation in the mouth, awareness problems, hot flushes, anxiety, joint pain, taste changes, dry mouth, diarrhea, vomiting, heart palpitations, faster heart rate, and light sensitivity.
+If you think you or your child have taken too much Cresemba, seek urgent medical attention immediately.
+Call the Poisons Information Centre (13 11 26), contact your doctor, or go to the nearest hospital emergency department, even if there are no symptoms.
+Overdose symptoms may include headache, dizziness, restlessness, sleepiness, tingling, reduced sensation in mouth, awareness problems, hot flushes, anxiety, joint pain, taste changes, dry mouth, diarrhea, vomiting, feeling your heartbeat, faster heart rate, and increased light sensitivity.

 Frequently Asked Questions